Yonom/Correctly/docs/README.md

 To login as a user, use `setLogin(user)`.
 If you do not login, you will access the APIs as a guest.

 You may use `fetchGet` or `fetchPost`, or any function that uses these internally, to test the backend APIs.
-Functions using `useSWR` are currently not supported, please add a helper function calling `fetchGet` in these instances.
+Functions using `useSWR` / `useLoadingSWR` are currently not supported, please add a helper function calling `fetchGet` in these instances.

 ### Verify results